Use of EEfRT in the NIH study: Deep phenotyping of PI-ME/CFS, 2024, Walitt et al

 And as our reward... drum roll please...

 Sure sounds like @Sam Carter @Murph and @EndME hit the nail on the head.
-Presumably the participant was attempting a unique strategy, but it seems very subjective to consider this "not following instructions" if the instructions were to try to win as much money as possible without wasting energy.
+Presumably the participant was attempting a unique strategy, but it seems very subjective to consider this not following instructions if the instructions were to try to win as much money as possible without wasting energy.
 At least we know for sure that it wasn't a mechanic failure.

-I'm going to ask him to clarify how the participant was not following instructions and how this was determined (i.e. was it determined somehow at the time the task was administered or was it determined post hoc by looking at their data)
+I'm going to ask them to clarify how the participant was not following instructions and how this was determined (i.e. was it determined somehow at the time the task was administered or was it determined post hoc by looking at their data)

 18. andrewkq